lifwanian/how-to-build-an-ios-messaging-app/en/implement_1-on-1_messaging.md

     //...
 ```

-We always consider the network problem.
+We always have to consider the network problem.
 The command to notify typing end can be lost, so you need to implement a timer for dealing with it.
 The timer will remove the indicator after 10 seconds even if the command to notify typind end is not receieved.

 ```objectivec
 - (void)startTimer